rovelstars/discord-list/README.md

 - Link our repository on the website.
 - Therefore, you should not edit the footer, or we will take down your deployment.

-# Setup
-1. Fill in the envs
-2. Run `npm i && npm run build && npm start`
-3. Enjoy!

 ---

 ## Note

+### Self-hosting Agreement

+- You may not use our logo, or any of our images, @sayantan300 made them, so it's our copyright and we may report you if you used it.
+- You may not host a public version of RDL.
+- You may not ask for help.
+- You may not charge for the usage of your instance of RDL.
+- You may not provide support for RDL.
+- You may not remove any credits to the original authors anywhere within this project.
+We know what code we've written, and we will recognize it.
+- You may not report any of your bugs in our issues or in our server.

+---

+## Requirements

+- Node.js v16 or newer
+- At least 8GB of ram
+- Dedicated Servers and network connection above 100mbps
+- Topgg token
+- DMOD.gg token
+- Run on Linux (Ubuntu preferred)

+---

 We will **not** assist or answer any questions about the setup of your own instance.
-If you think the problem is code related (won't run on other VPS etc..), please do let us know.
+If you ever post anything related to your deployment, you are straight away **BANNED**.

 Please keep **bugs**, **issues** and **code related subjects** in our issues and pull requests.
 If they are posted on our Discord server they will be **IGNORED**.
 The website feedback looks at your likes, dislikes and suggestions on the front end, but not for bugfixes or other problems.
 Please bring them here if you really want help/to help.